hawk-sf/active_directory/README.md

         "groups": ["admins", "users"]
     }

-Accepts either a `JSON` payload, in the format above, or a standard paramater payload. `userid` is required.
+Accepts either a `JSON` payload, in the format above, or standard form data. `userid` is required.
 Succesful responses will return `{"result": true}`.
 Non `200` responses will contain an `error` attribute.

 ## `PUT /users/<userid>` ##
 Expects user information, with the following fields: